+Reducing the Weight of Cardboard

+To reduce our environmental impact, we are using short flap cardboard cartons in cooperation with the industry, beginning with using them for beverages in small PET bottles since the spring of 2012.
+Through this, we have reduced the use of paper by about 20% compared to conventional cardboard cartons.
+Short flap cardboard cartons have been used for beer and RTD products since 2019.

-Short flap cardboard cartons that reduce cardboard usage on its sides Reuse: Promoting Collection and Reuse of Containers Reusing Glass Bottles and Barrels Returnable containers (bottles, barrels) for beers and non-alcoholic beverages for restaurants are used often and we collect them via our own route and wash them for repeated use.
+Short flap cardboard cartons that reduce cardboard usage on its sides

+Reuse: Promoting Collection and Reuse of Containers

+Reusing Glass Bottles and Barrels

+Returnable containers (bottles, barrels) for beers and non-alcoholic beverages for restaurants are used often and we collect them via our own route and wash them for repeated use.
 Furthermore, we support the collection of glass bottles that are disposed of by liquor stores and restaurants through building collection routes in the distribution channel by specialized business operators since 1974.

 One-way bottles are collected through effective sorting and collection routes by municipalities and other organizations.

+Recycle: Promote recycling of containers

-Reuse: Promoting Collection and Reuse of Containers The World's First 100% Recycled Aluminum Can Suntory Spirits Ltd. (Suntory) launched the world's first 100% recycled aluminum can1 in its limited editions of The Premium Malt's CO2 Reduction Can (350 m l , 5.5% ABV) and The Premium Malt's <Kaoru> Ale CO2 Reduction Can (350 m l , 6% ABV) in September 2022.
+The World's First 100% Recycled Aluminum Can

+Suntory Spirits Ltd. (Suntory) launched the world's first 100% recycled aluminum can 1 in its limited editions of The Premium Malt's CO $2$ Reduction Can (350 mL, 5.5% ABV) and The Premium Malt's \langle Kaoru \rangle Ale CO $2$ Reduction Can (350 mL, 6%

+ABV) in September 2022.
 This first of its kind 100% recycled aluminum can1 was jointly developed by UACJ Corporation and Toyo Seikan Group Holdings, Ltd. and emits 60% less CO2 compared to when creating a regular aluminum can2.

-- 1 First as a commercialized SOT (Stay on Tabs) can which uses only recycled aluminum derived from canned materials (based on research by Toyo Seikan Group and UACJ, as of July 2022) - 2 350 ml beverage aluminum can produced by Toyo Seikan using UACJ aluminum material Shifting to Recycled Paper Containers Paper containers were introduced for shochu and spirits in April 2010 and for wines in February 2014.
+- 1 First as a commercialized SOT (Stay on Tabs) can which uses only recycled aluminum derived from canned materials (based on research by Toyo Seikan Group and UACJ, as of July 2022) - 2 350 mL beverage aluminum can produced by Toyo Seikan using UACJ aluminum material

+Shifting to Recycled Paper Containers

+Paper containers were introduced for shochu and spirits in April 2010 and for wines in February 2014.
 Approximately 90% of the containers for alcoholic beverages have been changed to more recyclable paper containers.

 We have been using containers with evaporated aluminum on its inside for preserving quality but it was difficult to separate paper and aluminum when recycling.
 The new paper container implements vapor deposition of non-aluminum transparent material to improve ease of recycling.